deepzz0/appdemo/README.md

 $ git push -u origin master
 ```

-4、`make run` you can start your web app project.
+4、`make demo` you can start your web app.

 ### Development